-Verify your conversion tag is working: Navigate to see your conversions and check the “Tracking Status” column.
+Verify that your conversion tag is working: Navigate to see your conversions and check the ‘Tracking Status’ column.
 Hover over the ‘Recording Conversions’ messaging symbol to determine your status.
 Follow the hints to address the issue.
 See: Check your conversion tracking tag.

-Verify the code / tag is in the right place: After you’ve clicked on each conversion you’ve added, you’ll see a tab called Webpages, which lists the URLs of pages where you’re tracking conversions.
-These are the pages where you’ve added your conversion tag.
-Visit these URLs and use the Google Tag Assistant see if there are any issues with the code.
+Verify the code/tag is in the right place: After you’ve clicked on each conversion that you’ve added, you’ll see a tab called Web pages, which lists the URLs of pages where you’re tracking conversions.
+These are the pages on which you’ve added your conversion tag.
+Visit these URLs and use the Google Tag Assistant to see if there are any issues with the code.

 If everything appears in working order but you’re recording 0 conversions:

-Ensure you’ve copied and pasted the code to your site exactly.
+Ensure that you’ve copied and pasted the code onto your site exactly.